Arizona Leisure - Vacation Guide

 First, if you plan to make your visit any longer than 72 hours, you will need to procure a “tarjeta de turista,” known in the U.S. as a Mexican government tourist card.
 While a certified birth certificate is often used to cross the border, a valid passport proves citizenship and also can be used as photo identification, which is especially helpful when using cashiers checks.
 Some travelers use military identification or their voter registration certificate.
 Visitors to Nogales, Mexico should keep in mind that a driver’s license is not proof of U.S. citizenship.

-Directions To Nogales, Mexico
+Directions to Nogales Mexico

 From Tucson.
 Take I-19 South directly to the border crossing at Nogales, Arizona which is about a 60 mile drive.